sahg/PyTOPKAPI/docs/source/index.rst

 .. note::

    PyTOPKAPI is under active development and the API is not yet considered stable.
-However, the model is already useable and we would welcome feedback from users as we work to stabilize the API and make the model more robust and useful.
+However, the model is already usable and we would welcome feedback from users and collaborators as we work to stabilize the API and make the model more robust and useful.

 Get Started
 ===========